 3. Layer Plants Vertically

-To prevent noises from entering your garden, you should try to block the space vertically.
-This means planting evergreen trees and grasses as your tallest layer, followed by shrubs and plants which sprawl outwards in the middle, and short ground covering plants and perennials as the bottom layer.
+o prevent noises from entering your garden, you should try to block the space vertically.
+This means planting evergreen trees, like Calendon Treeland evergreen trees for sale in Toronto, and grasses as your tallest layer, followed by shrubs and plants which sprawl outwards in the middle, and short ground covering plants and perennials as the bottom layer.
 If you are restricted in terms of space, other options include hanging gardens and living walls.

 4. Select Columnar Trees